Call for Workshop Proposals

 - Format: Give a description of the proposed workshop format, including the target number of participants, planned activities (such as introductions, invited talks, breakout group activities, general discussion), as well as how these activities address the workshop objectives.

 - Selecting Participants: Indicate how you plan to select participants and contributions to the workshop.
-Indicate a program committee to help with the organization/review process.
+Indicate a program committee to help with the organisation/review process.

-- Organizers: Give short descriptions of each of the organizers’ background and interests related to pervasive computing and the specific workshop topic.
+- Organisers: Give short descriptions of each of the organisers’ background and interests related to pervasive computing and the specific workshop topic.

-We aim to select a diverse set of workshops and avoid having multiple workshops on overlapping themes.
-Organisers of selected workshops will be asked to produce a Call for Papers to describe the workshop to potential participants and solicit submissions.
+We aim to select a diverse set of workshops with minimum overlapping.
+Organisers of selected workshops are expected to produce a Call for Papers to describe the workshop to potential participants and solicit submissions.
 In order to promote vivid discussions with more participants to the workshops, EAI will provide Workshop Organisers with one free registration to the Workshop for each 10 papers submitted to their workshop.

 - Originality and technical merit of the topic